|

-The caveman’s lament against order is voiced early, after his suggestion of nookie on the beach is nixed by the missus.
-"We’re too civilized."
-"I remember when we weren’t."
-(Denied sex, he ultimately settles for violence.)
-The preamble cuts from golden Hawaii to excremental Manhattan (aka "the war zone," aka "the toilet") and sets up the joke of Charles Bronson as a knee-jerk peacenik concerned about the "underprivileged."
-Barbarians kill his wife (Hope Lange) and traumatize his daughter (Kathleen Tolan), but emotion doesn’t enter Bronson’s slit-eyes until he’s smacked a mugger with a sock full of quarters -- afterwards he steadies his hand with a shot of bourbon, and feels the high of meting out punishment.
-A trip to the Old West (Tucson, AZ), where the city slicker glows while watching a mock-shootout and is presented with a Colt .32, completes the process of flushing liberalism out of him.
-Tired of having to "cut and run," Bronson takes to blasting New York’s comic-book scum in streets, alleys, and subways.
-"The essential American soul is hard, isolate, stoic, and a killer," wrote D.H.
-Lawrence.
-Unfortunately, it’s Michael Winner, a substantially less erudite Englishman, doing the analysis here.
-Vigilantism as grief therapy?
-Despite some mild nausea following his first murder, Bronson becomes quite a gay desperado: There’s no moral ambiguity ("freaks" and "punks" deserve to die, after all), the crime rate drops as his actions reach toward urban folklore, there’s only the sheriff (Vincent Gardenia) to spoil the party.
-"Murder is no answer to crime," says the D.A., to general "Yeah, right!"
-Imagine the Dirty Harry described by Pauline Kael actually existed, and you have this Nixonite gorge-riser.
-It’s horribly made (other than pungent location work with elongating lens, Winner’s direction is abysmal), yet no picture ever went broke stroking our hunger for retribution.
-The grinning avenger is gingerly tucked away for the sequels, Taxi Driver had the decency to suggest that perhaps the "hero" is a little nuts.
-With Steven Keats, William Redfield, Stuart Margolin, Stephen Elliott, Jeff Goldblum, and Christopher Guest.
+The caveman's lament against order is voiced early on, after his suggestion of beach nookie is nixed by the missus.
+"We're too civilized."
+"I remember when we weren't."
+The preamble cuts from shimmering Hawaii to smoggy Manhattan (aka "the war zone," aka "the toilet") and sets up the acrid joke of Charles Bronson as a bleeding-heart architect concerned about "the underprivileged."
+Barbarians kill his wife (Hope Lange) and traumatize his daughter (Kathleen Tolan), though emotion doesn't enter those slit-eyes until he's smacked a mugger with a sock full of coins—afterwards, he steadies his nerves with a shot of bourbon and feels the high of meting out punishment.
+A trip to Tucson has the city slicker glowing while watching a mock-shootout, the gift of a Colt .32 completes the replacement of liberalism with "the old soldier custom of self-defense."
+Old West and great wars, it's all continued in New York alleys and subways.
+"The essential American soul is hard, isolate, stoic, and a killer," says D.H.
+Lawrence, Michael Winner carries on the English analysis with wide-angle lens at the ready.
+Despite some mild nausea following his first killing, Bronson becomes quite the gay desperado: The crime rate drops as he blows away comic-strip lawbreakers and reaches toward urban folklore, there's only the police inspector (Vincent Gardenia) to spoil the party.
+Once the ambivalence of Dirty Harry and Taxi Driver is scrubbed away, what's left is the double-dealing outrage of a Nixonian gorge-riser.
+(The cowboy buddy acknowledges the phallocentric connotations of the oversized revolver only to shrug them off, "this is gun country" after all.)
+Winner's sequels are more honest in their reactionary bloodlust.
+With Steven Keats, William Redfield, Stuart Margolin, Stephen Elliott, Jeff Goldblum, Christopher Guest, and Olympia Dukakis.

 --- Fernando F. Croce |